Marshall County is named for John Marshall, who was the Chief Justice of the United States Supreme Court from 1801 to 1835.

 Contractor: Comegys & Brother and Card and Haggard

 Description: The building faces west and is a two story red colored brick structure.
 The building is located on landscaped grounds in the center of Lacon.
 The west front has a framed entrance with a double window above on the second story.
 The window headers a light colored stone.
 The base of the building is a course stone.
 A wide horizontal band runs along the roof line with a pediment above the entrance.
-A two story red colored brick addition was added to the east side of the building and a one story buff colored brick addition was constructed on the north side.
+The roof is hipped.
+In the interior, the courtroom is located on the second story.
+The building houses the County Circuit Court of the 10th Judicial Circuit.
+The superintendents were John W Bettis, Theodore Perry and H L Crane.
+A two addition was added to the east side of the building and a one story buff colored brick addition was constructed on the north side.

 History: The county was created in 1839 and Lacon was selected as the county seat in 1840.
 The first courthouse was a brick structure built in 1840 at a cost of $8,000.
 The courthouse burned on January 5, 1853.
 The second and present courthouse was constructed in 1853 to 1854 at a cost of $7,352.